 Blackcurrant Buckle was inspired when dreamily listening to folk singing, sitting in one of the cozy restaurants in Greenwich Village in New York.

-So, what exactly are blackcurrants?
+So, what exactly are blackcurrants, if you’re unfamiliar with them.
 Well, they’re ebony pearl-sized blackcurrants that are popular in UK, ripening late June and are available for a short season until August, sometime.
 They’re relatively easy to freeze, though as always best to use fresh and as available.
 You can normally find blackcurrants in local farmers markets – although, there’s nothing like handpicking your own and then rustling up a dish with them.

 In terms of this Blackcurrant Buckle I use my gluten-free flour mix rather than shop brought, which gives it a be-spoke element.
 Millet is the main flour; just gives this a lift and its bedazzling colour.

 Tag me on @ethiveganquantum on Instagram to show me what you’ve made and let me know you’re happy for me to share.